2024 Update

 We’ll always advocate that those children ride in a harnessed car seat until they’re at least 5.

 The first option is to wait.
-That child can ride in a harnessed car seat until it is outgrown, hopefully by that point they would weigh 40 pounds and could ride in a booster seat.
+That child can ride in a harnessed car seat until it is outgrown, hopefully by that point the child would weigh 40 pounds and could ride in a booster seat.

 The second option is to find one of the very small number of high back booster seats with a 30 pound weight minimum left on the market.
 If your child is at least 5 years old and mature enough to sit properly, here are the remaining options: